proxior/lan-wifi-interception-standard/README.md

 -->

-i) Download the file install and run in terminal with root ex ./install.sh ii) Turn on the device and connect it to your computer via a LAN or Wi-Fi cable <br/>
+i) Download the file install and run in terminal with root ex ./install.sh <br>
+ii) Turn on the device and connect it to your computer via a LAN or Wi-Fi cable <br/>
 iiii) Proxior is ready to use. <br/>